-FINALLY: WE NOTICE THE NATURE AND ELEMENTS-THE CERCUMSTANCES AND DURATION, OF THE HAPPINESS WE CELEMATE.
+Finally: We notice the nature and elements-the circumstances and duration, of the happiness we celebrate.
 God has prepared for the long lost, but now recovered, children of his providence and grace, a duration of never-ending bliss.
-When the wilderness of his is past, with its perils and hardships, they are admitted into his immediate presence, where, through all the celestial mansions, he pours himself abroad in blessing and in bounty.
+When the wilderness of life is past, with its perils and hardships, they are admitted into his immediate presence, where, through all the celestial mansions, he pours himself abroad in blessing and in bounty.